 Opportunities exist with local government, government agencies such as English Nature and the Countryside Agency, with charitable trusts such as the National Trust and the Woodland Trust and with environmental consultancies.
 Competition for jobs is high.

-With experience and further qualifications it may be possible to progress to become senior officer or countryside manager.
+With experience and further qualifications it may be possible to progress to become a senior officer or countryside manager.

 There may be opportunities to work overseas for national government and conservation organisations.
 Some officers move into lecturing, teaching or journalism.